AnushaMahesh29/SKIN-LESION-CLASSIFICATION/README.md

 ## Code Overview

-- skin_lesion_classification.ipynb: Jupyter Notebook containing the Python code for data preprocessing, model training, and evaluation.
+- UsingMLModels_.ipynb, UsingCNNModel .ipynb: Jupyter Notebook containing the Python code for data preprocessing, model training, and evaluation.
 - HAM10000_metadata.csv: CSV file containing metadata for the images.
-- HAM10000_images/: Directory containing the skin lesion images.
+- HAM10000_images_part1, HAM10000_images_part2: Directory containing the skin lesion images.(since it is a very large dataset, it is not been added to the repository)
+- hmnist_28_28_L.csv: Pixel data for skin lesion images in grayscale (28x28 pixels).
+- hmnist_28_28_RGB.csv: Pixel data for skin lesion images in RGB color (28x28 pixels).
+- hmnist_8_8_L.csv: Pixel data for skin lesion images in grayscale at a reduced resolution (8x8 pixels).
+- hmnist_8_8_RGB.csv: Pixel data for skin lesion images in RGB color at a reduced resolution (8x8 pixels).

 ## Dependencies